MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-powerapps-connector.md

 ---
 # Microsoft connector

+Use the Microsoft connector to connect your PowerApps to Customer Insights or automate workflows with Microsoft Flow.

 ## Using the connector in PowerApps

-Follow these steps to connect your PowerApps app to Customer Insights:
+Follow these steps to connect your app to Customer Insights:

 1. Go to [https://powerapps.microsoft.com/](https://powerapps.microsoft.com/).